onnx/keras-onnx/README.md

 # Introduction
 The keras2onnx model converter enables users to convert Keras models into the [ONNX](https://onnx.ai) model format.
-Initially, the Keras converter was developed in the project [onnxmltools](https://github.com/onnx/onnxmltools).
-The [keras2onnx](https://github.com/onnx/keras-onnx) tool was created to support more kinds of Keras models and reduce the complexity of mixing multiple converters.
+Initially, the Keras converter was developed in the project [onnxmltools](https://github.com/onnx/onnxmltools). [keras2onnx](https://github.com/onnx/keras-onnx) converter development was moved into a independent repository to support more kinds of Keras models and reduce the complexity of mixing multiple converters.

 All Keras layers have been supported for conversion using keras2onnx since ONNX opset 7.
 Please refer to the [Keras documentation](https://keras.io/layers/about-keras-layers/) for details on Keras layers.
 The keras2onnx converter also supports the lambda/custom layer by working with the [tf2onnx](https://github.com/onnx/tensorflow-onnx) converter which is embedded into the source tree directly to avoid version conflicts and installation complexity.